Redwan-Ahmed241/Room-Booking-new/README.md

 # NeoScape Properties LTD

-NeoScape Properties LTD is a React + Vite property management frontend for internal admin use.
+NeoScape Properties LTD is a web App property management  internal admin use.
 The current codebase focuses on managing properties, rooms, media, documents, rent schedules, and admin access flows.
 It is not a public guest-booking site in its current state.

 ## Current Scope